-- Perl is fast, but not that fast... - Still need to take care with apparently simple things in 'hot' code - Function/method calls have significant overheads per call. - Copying data also isn't cheap, especially long strings (allocate and copy) - Perl compiles to 'op codes' then executes them in a loop... - The more ops, the slower the code (all else being roughly equal). - Try to do more with fewer ops.
-Especially if you can move loops into ops. - Key techniques include: - Caching at many levels, from common sub-expression elimination to web caching - Functional programming: @result = map { ... } grep { ... } @data; - But don't get carried away... only optimize hot code, and only if needed - Don't optimize for performance at the cost of maintenance.
+• Perl is fast, but not that fast...

+- Still need to take care with apparently simple things in 'hot' code - Function/method calls have significant overheads per call.
+Especially with args. - Copying data also isn't cheap, especially long strings (allocate and copy) - Perl compiles to 'op codes' then executes them in a loop... - The more ops, the slower the code (all else being roughly equal). - Try to do more with fewer ops.
+Especially if you can move loops into ops. - Key techniques include: - Caching at many levels, from common sub-expression elimination to web caching - Functional programming: @result = map { ... } grep { ... } @data; - Reduce method calls by pushing loops down to lower layers - But don't get carried away... only optimize hot code, and only if needed - Don't optimize for performance at the cost of maintenance.
 Learn perl idioms. - Beware "Compulsive Tuning Disorder" Gaja Krishna Vaidyanatha - And remember that "Premature optimization is the root of all evil" Donald Knuth